mkw-tom/mkw-tom/README.md

 - 🧑‍💻 I'm a student engineer.
 - 🏖️ I'm from Okinawa in Japan
-- 🌱 I've been programming for 10 months.!
+- 🌱 I've only been programming for a year.!
 <br>

 ## 🧸 Products